Sell more with better email & SMS

 process of inventory selection

-Once you enter Stock Quantity, WooCommerce will be auto-managing the store’s inventory and auto-updating the stock status to show if an item is in stock or out of stock.
+Once you enter Stock Quantity, WooCommerce will auto-manage the store’s inventory and auto-update the status to show if an item is in stock or out of stock.

-Better yet, there’s the option to indicate the Low Stock Threshold which sets the number at which you will be notified if a product is running low in your inventory.
+Better yet, there’s the option to indicate the Low Stock Threshold.
+This sets the number at which you’ll be notified if a product is running low in your inventory.

 Shipping section

-Here, you will have to enter information such as the weight and dimensions of the product — both of which are important details when it comes to shipping.
+Here, you’ll have to enter information such as the weight and dimensions of the product — both of which are important details when it comes to shipping.

 You may also need to enter the shipping class since some shipping methods prefer to group similar products.